mesn1985/WebApplicationSecurityBasicsLab/JuiceShop/10_Basic_BFLAS.md

-#Basic BFLAS
+# Basic BFLA (Broken Function Level Authorization)

+## 🧠 Learning Objectives
+- Understand the concept of Broken Function Level Authorization (BFLA).
+- Explore API endpoints using Postman.
+- Identify unauthorized access to protected functions.
+- Test input validation for API methods.

+## ⚙️ Prerequisites
+- Completion of Juice Shop Active Reconnaissance exercises.
+- Familiarity with Postman or similar API testing tools.

-# Explorer the API.
+## Explorer the API
-During the api enumeration, the URL http://localhost:3000/api/Products was discovered.
-You should explorer this URL from POSTMAN.
-How does it react to the methods GET, POST and PUT?
+During API enumeration, the URL `http://localhost:3000/api/Products` was discovered.
+Explore this URL using Postman.
+How does it react to the HTTP methods GET, POST, and PUT?

-Can you perform any action you where not intended to, such as adding or editing resources?
+Can you perform any actions you were not intended to, such as adding or editing resources?

 One method call might give you some information about the structure of the requests.

-# Add product
+## Add product
-From postman you should be able to add a product, if you use the right HTTP Method.
+From Postman, you should be able to add a product if you use the right HTTP method.
 You might also need some authorization.
-But remember BFLA's is about user being able to execute functions on the api, which they where never intended to.
+Remember, BFLA vulnerabilities allow users to execute functions on the API which they were never intended to.

-Remember to use the right Content-Type header for the data format.
+Remember to use the right `Content-Type` header for the data format.

-# Update a product
+## Update a product
 Using the right method, you might be able to update a product.

-If you are able to change it, can you test the applications lexical input validation?
-And how about the semantics, can you change price to something that does not make sense, like negativ values?
+If you are able to change it, test the application's lexical input validation.
+How about the semantics?
+Can you change the price to something that does not make sense, like negative values?

-_Hint: Resource locators are often placed in the URL_
+_Hint: Resource locators are often placed in the URL._

+## 🧠 Reflection Questions
+- Were you able to add or update resources without proper authorization?
+- What input validation does the API enforce, and where does it fail?
+- How could these issues be exploited by an attacker?
+- What mitigation strategies would prevent BFLA vulnerabilities?